walwalwalides/MMP_Collection/MMP_Desktop/README.md

  ![](View/Img/PackagesView.png)

- - After your create a New package ,You can store all kits Sounds bolow in four categories.
+ - After your create a new package ,You can store all kits Sounds bolow in four categories.

  ## Migration

  ![](View/Img/MigrationView.png)

- -
+ - Merge two packages in one single package.this feature Help you to reduce the number Of Packages By need.

  ## Communication Setting

  ![](View/Img/CommunicationSetting.png)

- -
+ - Setting Connection with (PostgresSQL)Database.

  ## MMP Cloud

  ![](View/Img/CloudSettings.png)

- -
+ - Upload and Download packages using mainstream Cloudservices like (Google Drive,DropBox... ).

 ## Contains